Last Updated on

 ✓ Strong ripstop material with built in rain cover

 ✗ Slim design may be difficult to pack larger items

 As with all the FreeFlow range from Berghaus, the 40L backpack is excellent for hiking and is well suited to a multi-day trip.

 It has the usual FreeFlow ventilation system where the mesh structure that sits against your back is separate from the pack itself allowing best-in-class circulation.
 Although there is only one size for men and women, it has plenty of adjustments for a comfortable fit as well as lots of padding.

 - dual walking pole attachment

 One of the best features that sees it stand out from other hiking backpacks is the stowable bottom pocket.
 You can separate out the bottom of the bag which is ideal if you have both wet and dry clothes, or you can unzip the separator and have one large compartment.
-This video shows it in action:

 The backpack looks stylish with strong ripstop materials and compression straps that keep it looking compact when it’s not full.
 The bag has quite a slim design due to the curved build, this can be a little difficult to pack and remove larger items.